lizadams/chrome-docker/README.md

-# Chrome Docker (unmaintained)
+# VERDI_2.1 Docker (unmaintained)
-A Docker image that can run Google Chrome.
+A Docker image that can run Google Chrome and VERDI_2.1

-Please note, this project is no longer maintained.
-I am currently focused on other projects, and do not have the required time to support this.
-Pease feel free to fork it.
+Both Chrome and VERDI require an X11 Display.

-Thank you for using it.
-I hope that it helped :)
+This code was forked from https://github.com/stephen-fox/chrome-docker

 ## How does it work?
 The Docker image includes a VNC server which provides graphical access to the